-Equal Pay for Equal Work Now Law in New Jersey - Legislation Signed
+Equal Pay for Equal Work is the Law in New Jersey

-NJ Governor Murphy Signs Historic, Sweeping Equal Pay Legislation that will balance the playing field for women receiving workers' compensation benefits for occupational injuries and illnesses.
+NJ Governor Murphy signed sweeping equal pay legislation on April 24, 2018, that balances the playing field for women receiving workers' compensation benefits for occupational injuries and illnesses.

-Fulfilling his commitment to fight gender inequity and support equal pay for women in New Jersey, Governor Phil Murphy today signed into law the most sweeping equal pay legislation in America.
-The Diane B. Allen Equal Pay Act, named for former State Senator Diane Allen who herself was a victim of bias, strengthens protections against employment discrimination and promotes equal pay for all groups protected by the Law Against Discrimination (LAD).
+The Diane B. Allen Equal Pay Act, named for former State Senator Diane Allen, who herself was a victim of bias, strengthens protections against employment discrimination and promotes equal pay for all groups protected by the Law Against Discrimination (LAD).

 “From our first day in Trenton, we acted swiftly to support equal pay for women in the workplace and begin closing the gender wage gap,” said Governor Murphy.
 “Today, we are sending a beacon far and wide to women across the Garden State and in America – the only factors to determine a worker’s wages should be intelligence, experience, and capacity to do the job.
 Pay equity will help us in building a stronger, fairer New Jersey.”

 DISCRIMINATION AND RETALIATION PROHIBITED

 The legislation amends the LAD to make it a prohibited employment practice for employers to discriminate against an employee who is a member of a protected class.
 Employers will not be able to pay rates of compensation, including benefits, less than the rate paid to employees not of the protected class for substantially similar work, when viewed as a composite skill, effort, and responsibility.